eheimlich/eheimlich.github.io/_posts/2019-10-22-generalized_linear_models.md

 Since we are modeling whether someone survived based off their fare, there are only two $$\beta$$'s: intercept and fare coefficients.

 We will use the [(Statsmodels package)](https://www.statsmodels.org/stable/glm.html) to run our GLM, which is one of the ways to run GLM in Python.
 If you wanted to run the same analysis in R you could use the [(glm funcgtion)](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/glm.html) in the R stats package.

+In the Python code below, we designate the variable Survived as our outcome and Fare as our only independent variable.
+We then specify the Binomial distribution as our distribution family.
+Wait a second, didn't we say before that we are using a Bernoulli distribution?

+It turns out that the Bernoulli distribution is just a special case of the Binomial distribution with one trial.
+For more information on the Bernoulli distribution feel free to check out [Bernoulli distribution] (https://en.wikipedia.org/wiki/Bernoulli_distribution).

 ```python
 model = glm(formula = 'Survived ~ Fare', data = my_data, family = sm.families.Binomial())